alexjames/alexjames.github.io/_posts/2017-11-26-tree-traversals.markdown

             }
         }
 ```
 This doesn't work.
 You end up in an infinite loop.
-When you pop `d`, you read `b` again, which adds `d` back into the stack.
-This
+When we pop `d`, we read `b` again. 'b' has a left child (d), so we add `d` back
-will happen forever.
-This is problematic.
+into the stack.
+This happens forever.
+Uh oh.
 How can we fix this?

 {% highlight ruby %}
     a